qiang2100/STTM/README.md

 dataset with 89 clusters and totally 2,472 tweets.

 * GoogleNews: In the Google News, the news articles are grouped into clusters (stories) automatically.
 We took a snapshot of the Google News on November 27, 2013, and crawled the titles and snippets of 11,109 news articles belonging to 152 clusters.

+* Pascal_Flickr: The Pascal Captions dataset are sets of captions solicited from Mechanical Turkers for photographs from Flickr and from the Pattern Analysis, Statistical Modeling, and Computational Learning (PASCAL) Visual Object Classes
+Challenge (Everingham et al., 2010).
+PAS includes twenty categories of images and 4834 captions.
+Each category has fifty images with approximately five captions for each image.
+We use the category as the gold standard cluster.

 ## Evaluation